What are the Four Assumptions Made in a T-Test?

 What to Do if this Assumption is Violated

-If this assumption is violated then we can perform a , which is considered the non-parametric equivalent to the two sample t-test and does not make the assumption that the two samples are normally distributed.
+If the normality assumption is severely violated, especially with small samples, then we should perform the Mann-Whitney U test.
+This test is the non-parametric equivalent to the two-sample t-test and does not make the strict assumption that the two samples are normally distributed.
+Non-parametric tests analyze ranks rather than the raw data values.

 Assumption 3: Homogeneity of Variances